 Nelson C. Chan has been a director of our company since February 2007.
 From December 2006 until August 2008, Mr. Chan served as Chief Executive Officer of Magellan, a leader in the consumer, survey, GIS, and OEM GPS navigation and positioning markets.
 From 1992 through 2006, Mr. Chan served in various senior management positions with SanDisk Corporation, including most recently as Executive Vice President and General Manager, Consumer Business.
 From 1983 to 1992, Mr. Chan held marketing and engineering positions at Chips and Technologies, Signetics, and Delco Electronics.
 Mr. Chan is a member of the Board of Directors of Silicon Laboratories Inc., a Nasdaq Global Select Market company, which is a fabless, analog-intensive mixed-signal semiconductor company.
-Mr. Chan holds a Bachelor of Science degree in electrical and computer engineering from the University of California at Santa Barbara and a Masters of Business Administration degree from Santa Clara University.
+He also sits on the board of several private companies.
+Mr. Chan holds a Bachelor of Science degree in Electrical and Computer Engineering from the University of California at Santa Barbara and a Masters of Business Administration degree from Santa Clara University.

 Keith B. Geeslin has been a director of our company since 1986.
 Mr. Geeslin has been a General Partner of Francisco Partners, a firm specializing in structured investments in technology companies undergoing strategic, technological, and operational inflection points, since January 2004.
 From 2001 until October 2003, Mr. Geeslin served as Managing General Partner of the Sprout Group, a venture capital firm, with which he became associated in 1984.
-In addition, Mr. Geeslin served as a general or limited partner in a series of investment funds associated with the Sprout Group, a division of DLJ Capital Corporation, which is a subsidiary of Credit Suisse First Boston (USA), Inc. Mr. Geeslin is a member of the board of directors of Blue Coat Systems, Inc., a public company that provides data management software applications; CommVault Systems, Inc., a public company that provides hardware and software products to secure and accelerate delivery of business applications over wide area networks and the internet; and Hypercom Corp., a public company that designs, manufactures, and sells electronic payment solutions.
-Mr. Geeslin is also a director of several privately held companies.
-He has also served as a director of the Western Association of Venture Capitalists.
-Mr. Geeslin holds a Bachelor of Science degree in Electrical Engineering and a Masters of Science degree in engineering and economic systems from Stanford University and a Masters of Arts degree in philosophy, politics, and economics from Oxford University.
+In addition, Mr. Geeslin served as a general or limited partner in a series of investment funds associated with the Sprout Group, a division of DLJ Capital Corporation, which is a subsidiary of Credit Suisse (USA), Inc. Mr. Geeslin is a member of the Board of Directors of Blue Coat Systems, Inc., a public company that provides hardware and software products to secure and accelerate delivery of business applications over wide area networks and the internet; CommVault Systems, Inc., a public company that provides data management software applications; and Hypercom Corp., a public company that designs, manufactures, and sells electronic payment solutions.
+Mr. Geeslin holds a Bachelor of Science degree in Electrical Engineering and a Masters of Science degree in Engineering and Economic Systems from Stanford University and a Masters of Arts degree in Philosophy, Politics, and Economics from Oxford University.

 Richard L. Sanquini has been a director of our company since 1994.
 Mr. Sanquini is a consultant in the semiconductor industry.
-Mr. Sanquini is the former chairman of the board of PortalPlayer, Inc., a public company that was acquired by NVIDIA Corporation in January 2007.
-Mr. Sanquini retired from National Semiconductor in 1999, after a 20-year tenure, where he managed key business units, including microprocessors and microcontrollers, served as Chief Technology Officer, managed business development and intellectual property protection, and was chairman of the board for two China joint ventures.
+Mr. Sanquini is the former Chairman of the Board of PortalPlayer, Inc., a public company that was acquired by NVIDIA Corporation in January 2007.
+Mr. Sanquini retired from National Semiconductor in 1999, after a 20-year tenure, where he managed key business units, including microprocessors and microcontrollers, served as Chief Technology Officer, managed business development and intellectual property protection, and was Chairman of the Board for two China joint ventures.
 From March 1989 through December 1989, he served as President and Chief Executive Officer of Information Storage Devices.
 Prior to National Semiconductor, Mr. Sanquini served in various executive positions at RCA.
-Mr. Sanquini currently serves on the board of directors of ZiLOG, Inc., a public company that is a fabless semiconductor supplier of microprocessor and microcontroller semiconductor devices, or micrologic products.
-He also serves on the board of directors of the following private companies: LitePoint Corp., SiPort, G2 Microsystems, and FyreStorm Inc. Mr. Sanquini holds a BSEE from the Milwaukee School of Engineering, Wisconsin.
+Mr. Sanquini currently serves on the Board of Directors of ZiLOG, Inc., a public company that is a fabless semiconductor supplier of microprocessor and microcontroller semiconductor devices, or micrologic products.
+He also serves on the Board of Directors of the following private companies: LitePoint Corp., SiPort, G2 Microsystems, and R2 Semiconductor.
+Mr. Sanquini holds a Bachelor of Science degree in Electrical Engineering from the Milwaukee School of Engineering, Wisconsin.